Do you know Moses?

 Adults, you’re first!

 Many recent studies have shown that the importance of faith in the parents’ lives has a direct influence on the faith of their children.
 How is the word of God living and breathing in your life?
 In what ways does God ignite your heart so that you want to share with others why a relationship with him is important?
 Look for opportunities where you can learn and share too.

 Parents are designed to be the spiritual nurturers of their children (hint – not just the church).

-Starting with the ‘Faith 5’ is a great first step.
-Use this to be empowered to share how God is working in your lives.
 When we gather as family there is a sense of being comfortable, where we can be vulnerable with each other.
-When we share our highs and lows, read and teach the word of God, talk together about what this means, pray together and bless each other, we build vibrant and rich relationships.
+We can share our highs and lows, read and teach the word of God, talk together about what this means, pray together and bless each other, we build vibrant and rich relationships.
 Ready to go further?

-Time to dive deep in the Word – helping each other ‘see’ God’s story of love and rescue and how His love is shared throughout the world, beginning with our own daily lives.
+Make time to dive deep in the Word – help each other ‘see’ God’s story of love and rescue and how His love is shared throughout the world, beginning with our own daily lives.